 - Basic studies: foundational math and science topics, common to most disciplines;

-- Complementary studies: safety, economics, sustainability and engineering management topics, common to CEAB programs; and
+- Complementary studies: safety, economics, sustainability and engineering management topics; and

 - Discipline-specific studies: divided by: